ahmadhanif3/r-simple-calculator/README.md

 Welcome to the simple calculator.
 This are the things you can do:
 * Do simple calculations with +, -, *, /, %%, ^
-* In this version, the program runs calculations in order (not PEMDAS)
+* You can use pi and e
+* This calculator abide by the PEMDAS rule
-* Use the format -> num op num op num ...
+* Use the format next by including space after every number and operator-> num op num op num ...
 * No other characters except operators mentioned and numbers are allowed
 * Use 'ans' in the calculation to use the last calculation result, or to view the last answer
 * Use 'hist' to view all the previous calculations